Open-fields doctrine: State v. Stietz

 Noticing that the wardens seemed to be trying to interpose themselves between him and his car, Stietz said, he began to feel fearful.
 One asked him if his rifle was loaded; when Stietz confirmed that it was the other asked him for it, several times, leading Stietz to believe he was being attacked.
 The two wardens then attempted to take the rifle, leading to a physical struggle between them and Stietz.
 When they regained their feet, one of the wardens pulled his handgun and pointed it at Stietz, who in turn did the same, followed by the other warden.

 One of the wardens made a radio call for backup, at which point Stietz said later that he began to realize who they really were and relax slightly.
 He kept his gun pointed at the wardens, he testified, because they refused to lower theirs.
 Eventually deputy sheriffs came and, after assuring Stietz he would not be "gang tackled", took him into custody.

 Stietz faced six felony charges over the incident.
 At trial in March 2014, the jury convicted him of two: intentionally pointing a firearm at a law enforcement officer and resisting an officer with a dangerous weapon.
 His pretrial motions for jury instructions on self-defense, trespass, and violation of his right to keep and bear arms were denied, as were his post-trial motions for acquittal or a new trial.

 In May Stietz was sentenced to a year in prison and probation.
 The day of sentence, he filed his appeal, arguing the denial of his jury instructions constituted fatal error.
 In an unpublished 2016 per curiam opinion, the appeals court upheld the conviction.

 Stietz appealed to the Wisconsin Supreme Court.
 It accepted the case in late 2016 and heard oral arguments early the next year.
 In June 2017, by a 4–2 margin, the court held that the trial court's denial of Stietz's requested self-defense instruction had deprived him of a factual credible argument that the jury could have believed and reversed and remanded the appeals court.

 Justice Shirley Abrahamson's majority opinion declined to address the proposed trespass instruction since she believed Stietz might well prevail on retrial with just the self-defense instruction.
-But the state had raised the open-fields doctrine in its briefs on the case, which led Justice Rebecca Grassl Bradley to write a concurrence, joined in its entirety by Justice Daniel Kelly and partially by Chief Justice Patience D. Roggensack, which argued that Stietz had a constitutional right to raise the trespass issue and that not allowing him to do so violated that right.
+But the state had raised the open-fields doctrine in its briefs on the case, which led Justice Rebecca Bradley to write a concurrence, joined in its entirety by Justice Daniel Kelly and partially by Chief Justice Patience D. Roggensack, which argued that Stietz had a constitutional right to raise the trespass issue and that not allowing him to do so violated that right.
 She also was sharply critical of the open-fields doctrine as used to justify the evidence behind the arrest.